greaterdan/kkkkkk/AI_SYSTEM_SETUP.md

 - Verify L2 node is running before deployment

 ### Payment Issues
-- Ensure user has sufficient TORA tokens
+- Ensure user has sufficient 01A tokens
 - Check that payment processing is working

 ## 📊 Monitoring